Preparing Looks For Different Time Periods

 Makeup and nails

 Like with hair, your makeup details may be very specific or more general to the era.
 When creating your look, be aware of your category and the time period.
 Like some hair trends, many modern makeup techniques are not realistic for past decades.
-For example, a heavily filled eyebrow would be out of place in some 1980s looks where brows were less defined.
+For example, a heavily filled eyebrow would be out of place in some 1980s looks when brows were less defined.

 Period costumes and wardrobe